Truck donation is a 'game changer' for Calistoga's Sunrise Horse Rescue

-All that changed on Saturday, with the delivery of a Ford F-250 donated by the new owner of Sager Ford in St. Helena.
+All that changed last month, with the delivery of a Ford F-250 donated by the new owner of Sager Ford in St. Helena.

 “This is huge for us,” said Sunrise business manager Kelly Licina.